Altcoins vs. bitcoin: What to consider while building your crypto portfolio + MORE Sep 14th

 Latest News

-The best instant approval credit cards in Canada for August 2023 Aug 30th
+The best Visa credit cards in Canada for August 2023 + MORE Aug 31st

-Credit Cards The best instant approval credit cards in Canada for August 2023 Searching for the perfect credit card?
+Spend The best Visa credit cards in Canada for August 2023 Searching for the perfect credit card?
 In under 60 seconds, CardFinder narrows down your top matches without impacting your credit score, no SIN required.
-Find my perfect....
+Find my perfect card* ....
 More »

 With so much investing info out there that can be both confusing and conflicting, it is challenging for Gen Zers and Xers to figure out how to get started, especially when you see social media “finfluencers” promoting individual stocks.
 Young investors not aware of the associated risks with day trading could end up making bad investment choices.
 Before dumping your money just anywhere, do your research and understand how an investment works along with the inherent risks and rewards.
 But first things first, let’s look at your options on getting started.